 - Fully embed the waterproofing membrane KERDI 200 for waterproofing the wall areas.
 Adhere the sealing band KERDI-KEBA and pre-fabricated Schlüter-KERECK corner pieces to the abutting membrane joints in the installation area as well as along the wall/floor transitions with KERDI-COLL-L. Use the matching KERDI pipe collars for waterproofing pipe penetrations.

 Further instructions can be found in the corresponding product data sheets, 8.1 Schlüter-KERDI and 8.4 Schlüter-KERDI-COLL-L.

 If the wall areas are covered with Schlüter-KERDI-BOARD, the same material can be used for waterproofing the walls (see product data sheet 12.1 Schlüter-KERDI-BOARD).
 Adhere KERDI-KEBA and KERDI-KERECK with KERDI-COLL-L to abutting joints and corner areas for waterproofing.

 - Tiles can be installed in the thin-set method as soon the bonded waterproofing has been completed as described above.
 No curing time is required.

-System-certified tile adhesives must be used in areas that require assemblies according to abP (certificate of technical approval) or CE-compliance.
+System-certified thin-bed mortars must be used in areas that require waterproofing assemblies according to abP (certificate of technical approval) or CE-compliance.